metrorailings/OwlBlog/content/posts/week-7-insights.md

 This Bears offensive line doesn't hold up well against blitzes.
 I wonder about Carolina's blitz numbers against Chicago last week...

 Rams love their two-safety man coverage.
 Is this defense really any different from the type of defense Wade Phillips ran last year?
 Though then again, Wade loved to blitz.
+The Rams new defensive coordinator seems much more controlled in that regard.

 Rams playing with so much more emotion coming off last week's loss.
 Aaron Donald even said they need to make up for playing "soft" last week.